Ronald Greene's family wants officers held accountable for his death. And they're appealing to state leaders - KESQ

 “Something needs to happen right now,” Dinelle Hardin told CNN.
 “Not tomorrow.
 Not next week.
 We need action to be taken immediately.”

 Greene, a 49-year-old Black man, died after a May 2019 police chase and his death has been under investigation for two years.
-Louisiana State Police (LSP) released a series of graphic bodycam and dashcam videos of Greene’s arrest this month — after portions of at least two of the videos were reported on by the Associated Press.
+LSP released a series of graphic bodycam and dashcam videos of Greene’s arrest this month — after portions of at least two of the videos were reported on by the Associated Press.

 Greene’s family said they were told by police Greene died in a car accident.
 But what the newly released footage shows is “murder,” family attorney Ron Haley told CNN on Wednesday.